Are you looking for a way to edit Gravity Forms submissions on the front end of your website?

 You should now see a new menu item in your WordPress Admin menu called “Views”.
 All set?
 Let’s move on to the next step!

-In this example, we’re using a Gravity Form to collect employee information for an internal database.
-We want to create a View that will allow each staff member to update their own profiles.
-We’ll select the “Employee Information” form as our Data Source and select “List” as our View Type.
+In this example, we’re using a Gravity Form to collect employment applications.
+We want to create a View that will allow applicants to update their information after applying.
+We’ll select the “Employment Applications” form as our Data Source and select “Table” as our View Type.

 Now we can start constructing the View layout using GravityView’s drag and drop builder.
 A View is made up of three layouts – the Multiple Entries Layout, the Single Entry Layout, and the Edit Entry Layout.